TheAlfran/TheAlfran/README.md

 - 👋 Hi, I’m @TheAlfran
 - 👀 I’m interested in Coding/Programming
-- 🌱 I’m currently learning Android studio/Python/Java/Php
+- 🌱 I’m currently learning React Native/Typescript
 - 💞️ I’m looking to collaborate on IT companies
 - 📫 How to reach me alfrancissdionsay@gmail.com
 -